 You’ll get to know each other even better.
 No matter how long you’ve been together, you may not have spent a lot of time tackling the big questions.
 For example, will you have a prenup?
 Do you want children (and how many)?
 Where do you want to live?
 How will you handle the holidays?
 A long engagement gives you more of an opportunity to strengthen the foundation of your relationship before you take that next big step.

 You can plan your dream honeymoon.
 A long engagement gives you plenty of time to plan (and pay for!) your dream honeymoon.
 Plus, spending time digitally scouting exotic locales and romantic journeys is a great way to spend some of your time together in lockdown.

 More time to enjoy being engaged!
 Being engaged can rush past in a blur of planning and stress.
 But with a long engagement, you have time to really soak in this special time in your lives, and truly enjoy just being a fiancé(e).
 This is the only time you’ll get to bask in this phase of your life!

 Of course, long engagements have challenges as well as benefits, but in times like these, it’s always worth focusing on the positive.
 So here’s to happy, healthy, long engagements!

-Image by Amy and Stuart Photography
+Image by John and Joseph Photography